spacecatpixel/lokidocs/docs/ServiceNodes/InfiniteStakingPrimer.md

 ##Outline For Existing Service Node Participants and Operators

 Infinite Staking is an incremental upgrade on the existing staking process that is currently available on the Loki network (currently active in Hardfork 10: Bulletproofs, introduced in Hardfork 9: Service Nodes).
-With Infinite Staking, Service Nodes do not expire and funds remained locked infinitely until a contributor or operator explicitly requests the Service Node to unlock the funds.
+With Infinite Staking, Service Nodes do not expire and funds remain locked until a contributor or operator explicitly requests the Service Node to unlock the funds.

 Since Infinite Staking is an incremental upgrade, most of the steps necessary to register and participate in a Service Node remains the same.
 A quick overview for the new staking process is summarised for quick grokking.